This post was updated on May 25th, 2026 and covers script version 2.3.0.

 Checking the status of the passwords will return either a 0 or a 1.

 The next step is to action on this data and set, change, or clear the BIOS password.
-To accomplish this, we need to connect to the HP_BIOSSettingInterface WMI class under the root/hp/InstrumentedBIOS WMI namespace.
+This can be done using the HP_BIOSSettingInterface WMI class under the root/hp/InstrumentedBIOS WMI namespace.

 #Connect to the HP_BIOSSettingInterface WMI class